Youssef-elkeheil/OOP-IEEE-tutorial/README.md

   return 0;
 }
 ```
 To define a function outside the class definition, you have to declare it inside the class and then define it outside of the class.
-This is done by specifiying the name of the class, followed the scope resolution `::` operator, followed by the name of the function:
+This is done by specifiying the name of the class, followed the scope resolution operator `::`, followed by the name of the function:

 ### **Outside Example**
 ```c++